 “Cats can be perfectly happy in small spaces,’’ says cat behaviorist Jackson Galaxy.
 “It’s not about the size of the space.
 It’s what you do with it.”

-Your home's square footage is not at all the key to the question.
+Your home's square footage is not at all the key to the question of pet housing.
 What is important is that you as a cat parent take the time to dish out copious amounts of love and attention while creating an enriching environment for your furry friend at the same time.

-Cat behaviorist Jackson Galaxy calls it "catifying” the house."
 That means making a cat’s living space bigger than just the floor by taking advantage of your apartment’s vertical and cubic space, including areas behind and around furniture.
-Equipping that valuable real estate with items like cat trees and other accessories and using engaging cat toys can help you create a fascinating feline playground in your tiny apartment.
+Equipping that valuable real estate with items such as cat trees and other accessories and using engaging cat toys can help you create a fascinating feline playground in your tiny apartment.

 For example, a 680-square-foot apartment with eight-foot ceilings offers 5,440 square feet of cubic space that, if used creatively, can be transformed into a safe and entertaining territory for your cat.

 Cats are curious creatures and need adequate stimulation to keep them happy and healthy indoors.
 Typically, cats get that much-needed stimulation while outdoors climbing trees, chasing bugs, and scampering under bushes.

 Since your cats will be spending most of their time indoors in your apartment, however, you’ll need to find ways to mimic outdoor stimulito satisfy your cat’s instinctive predatory behaviors and keep them content, the experts say.

 To create a feline-friendly environment in your small space, try these ideas: